We provide a host of

 skill_id

-The unique ID of the required Skill.
+The external ID of the required Skill.

 adjacent_skill_id